 The impact of Black Codes and Jim Crow Laws continues to be felt throughout American society today.
 Their long-lasting effects on Black and White Americans are the root causes of many of the disparities we see across our nation.

-Barriers still exist today and go far beyond Black and White.
+Barriers still exist today and go far beyond Black and White

 Today, some of the same barriers that were put in place over a century ago exist in new forms but yield the same outcomes.

 The right to vote is one of the core tenants of democracy.
 Each person’s role as a citizen in any democratic society includes the right to elect leaders and representatives for their local, state, and national government.
-While BIPOC (Black, Indigenous People of Color) have long encountered barriers to exercise their right to vote, present-day barriers are different but barriers nonetheless.
-Today, voters must overcome the barriers of sometimes costly and hard to obtain voter identification requirements, the lack of materials beyond the English & Spanish language, fewer polling places in majority BIPOC communities, and reduced hours at polling sites on election day.
-All of this in addition to states and counties choosing to remove voters from their registration rosters if they have not voted in recent elections, or other arbitrary criteria.
+While BIPOC (Black, Indigenous People of Color) have long encountered barriers to exercising their right to vote, present-day barriers are different but barriers nonetheless.
+Today, voters must overcome the barriers of sometimes costly and hard-to-obtain voter identification requirements, the lack of materials beyond the English & Spanish language, fewer polling places in majority BIPOC communities, and reduced hours at polling sites on election day.
+All of this is in addition to states and counties choosing to remove voters from their registration rosters if they have not voted in recent elections, or other arbitrary criteria.

 Many communities across our nation face barriers.
-From access to high-quality health care among Indigenous populations to the right to be seen and respected by members of the LGBTQ community, to access to facilities and work opportunities by people whose abilities are not always accomodated, the need to tune in to those around us, and notice the barriers they face is critical.
+From access to high-quality health care among Indigenous populations to the right to be seen and respected by members of the LGBTQ community, to access to facilities and work opportunities by people whose abilities are not always accommodated, the need to tune in to those around us, and notice the barriers they face is critical.

 Looking at patterns can help you identify barriers.